 Any artist who does not pack their art following either these guidelines or others approved by us will forfeit their sale revenue and have to pay all return shipping charges if their work comes into the buyer damaged.

-- To ship large 2D work in a box, we found two options;
+To ship large 2D work in a box, we found some options;

 - Ship unmounted artwork that may be rolled up without damage in a sturdy shipping tube that’s at least 4 inches longer than the shortest side of your flat artwork.
 Allow for 4 to 5 inches of padding on each side of the rolled art.